 Warehouse Accident claims

-If you work as a warehouse operative and have been injured in any kind of accident while at work then you may be able to make a workplace compensation claim.
+If you work in a warehouse and have been injured in any kind of accident while at work then you may be able to make a warehouse accident claim.

 Warehouse Accident Types

 The nature of warehouse work is physical and requires lots of moving about, moving objects and loading vehicles and pallets.
 There are, therefore, a number of different kinds of accidents that can occur while you are working in a warehouse and for which it is possible to make warehouse accident claims.

 - Falling from height accidents can often happen in a warehouse setting and they often have very serious consequences.
 Moving boxes from loading bays and off trucks can present a risk of falling.
 The Health and Safety Executive states that working from heights must always be avoided if possible and this is written into the Work at Height Regulations 2005 which must be adhered to by all employers.